-The exterior of this old home catches my interest.
+The exterior of this old home, turned into a business, looking older than dirt, catches my interest.

-As in Montevideo, there are old homes in Salto too.
+As in Montevideo, there are antiquated homes in Salto too.

 These were built in the last century, or before, and feature ornamental stone work, balconies, tall shutters, statues, touches of Greek and Roman architecture.
 Some have been renovated, replastered, replumbed, and reinhabited.

 The sign in front says the business is open on Saturdays and Mondays.
-This morning the front door is open and someone moves inside.
+This morning the front door is open and someone rustles inside.
 It is Wednesday.

-A young man comes to see what I want and invites me to come inside to look at his business.
+A young man comes to the front door to see what I want and invites me to come inside to look at his business even though he is closed.

-Guillermo is having mate and shows me his plants.
+Guillermo is having mate first thing this morning and shows me some of his plants.
 He is wearing a Brazil soccer shirt and we laugh about that.
 People take soccer serious on this continent.
 How can you be a good Uruguay citizen and not wear a Uruguayan soccer shirt?

 In the U.S., this place would be closed for code violations.
 Here, there is no harm, thus no foul.